interactive-fiction-class/interactive-fiction-class.github.io/homeworks/gpt-parser/gpt-parser.md

 Congrats!
 You've run your first API call to GPT-4, and you have created more evocative text than our original game output.

+For part 1, you should implement the `ok` and `fail` functions, which can use `gpt_describe` that we provide you with.
+You should also implement the `limit_context_length` function, which will ensure that you don't send more tokens to GPT than its maximum.

 After you finish part 1, you should play Action Castle using your GptParser class.
-Save a trascript of your play to submit along with your homework solution.
+Save a transcript of your play to submit along with your homework solution.
 I recommend trying several commands that don't work.
 Also, be on the look out for "hallucinations" by GPT, which in this context are elaborations that it adds that aren't part of the underlying game.
 Try to interact with hallucinated objects and see what happens.
 Is the underlying game state maintained?
 Include a discussion of this in your homework writeup.

 ## Part 2: Intent Determination